-(2016-001) - Systems have been added to the excel budget to detect mathematical errors in the formulas.
-A review of the added detection system will be reviewed to avoid errors by the Finance Coordinator (or assigned staff) and the Finance & Operations Director.
+Systems have been added to the excel budget to detect mathematical errors in the formula.
+An additional control has been instituted wherein the Assistant Director or designee will be responsible for approving and signing off on the mathematical accuracy of the budget, previously prepared and reviewed by the Finance & Operations Director and Finance Coordinator (or assigned staff).